Online Course for High School StudentsPersonalized Medicine: Customizing Care Through Genetics

 Discover the power of a single gene variation

-Did you know that some of the size difference between a chihuahua and a wolf can be explained by variation in a single gene in their genomic sequence?
-Discover how a small mutation can have a major effect.
+Did you know that variation in a single gene explains some of the size difference between a chihuahua and a wolf?
+Discover how one mutation can have a major effect.

 When you take a popular genetic test, are you getting your money’s worth?